Professor Oliver Quick

-Oliver is a Reader in Law (Associate Professor) at University of Bristol Law School.
+Oliver is Professor of Law at the University of Bristol Law School.

 - 2001 – 2007 Lecturer in Law, University of Bristol Law School

 - 2000 – 2001 Part-time Lecturer, University of Wales Swansea

 - 1997 – 2001 Part-time Tutor, University of Wales, Cardiff

 - 2007 – Diploma in Teaching and Learning in Higher Education, University of Bristol.

 - 2001- PhD “Error and the Medical Profession: Regulating Trust.
 The End of Professional Dominance?”
 University of Wales, Cardiff (Supervised by Professor Celia Wells)

 - 1997 – LLB Law & Politics (Class 2.1) University of Wales, Cardiff

 Bristol Teaching Award – Outstanding Supervision of PG Research Students (2018)

 - University of British Columbia (2019) (Population Health)